CS340-21/GameGUI/Project_Proposal.md

  progress made throughout the semester, this approach may be modified to implement other uses of the eye-tracking technology.

- A minimal system that has some value to the customer would be an eye-tracking/ monitoring system that potentially detects symptoms of eye-strain and notifies the user when it's a good idea to take a break or turn down the brightness on the screen.
+ A minimal system that has some value to the customer would be a GUI with functional game logic that stores mouse cursor data.
+Extensions of the system might include an eye-tracking/ monitoring system that potentially detects symptoms of eye-strain and notifies the user when it's a good idea to take a break or turn down the brightness on the screen.
 Implementations of the cursor throughout multiple applications, customizable cursor settings for cursor speed, clicking, and scrolling are a few examples of possible enhancements that customers would value.
-The testing of the system will be performed by setting milestones and modifying the approach as the project is completed.
+The testing of the system will be performed using the development team as test subjects.
+The implementation will have the game logic checked for correctness and camera implementation checked for usefulness by the testers (and possibly a tester program to run through many possible inputs in a short amount of time).
 The project will be implemented by using pre-existing Python libraries, like Pandas, PyAutoGUI, and PySimpleGUI, to help with the development process of the project.